Information Gain Score in SEO: Why It Matters for Search and Content

 How to improve the information gain score for your content

 Marketing is a team sport, and so is SEO.
 You'll need to work closely with the content team/person on this one.
-Here are few things you can do to improve the information gain score for your content:
+Here are few things you can do to improve the information gain score for your content and when writing blog content:

 Do you have any more tips? feel free to share them with me and I'll include them here!
 Thanks for reading :)